-- SIP according to RFC 3261 - SDP according to RFC 3264 and RFC 4566 - SIP-Specific Event Notification according to RFC 3265 and the event package for conference state RFC 4575 and be able to act as notifier, - the UA capabilities in SIP according to RFC 3840 as far as necessary for this specification, i.e. sending of the 'isfocus' parameter, - the Allow-Event: header indicating 'conference' according to RFC 3265 and RFC 4575.
+- SIP according to RFC 3261 - SDP according to RFC 3264 and RFC 4566 - SIP-Specific Event Notification according to RFC 3265 and the event package for conference state RFC 4575 and be able to act as notifier, - the UA capabilities in SIP according to RFC 3840 as far as necessary for this specification, i.e. sending of the 'isfocus' parameter, - the Allow-Event: header indicating 'conference' according to RFC 3265 and RFC 4575. - the X-Siemens-Call-Type header indicating that the connected media stream is secure or insecure.

-In addition the SIP Conference Server UAs compliant to this specification MAY optionally support receiving the SIP Referred-by: header according to RFC 3892.
+In addition the SIP Conference Server UAs compliant to this specification MAY optionally support

+• receiving the SIP Referred-by: header according to RFC 3892.